Geoscience B.S.

 1

 GEOS F454 is offered at UAF during the summer.
-It is taken 3 credits at a time over 2 summers.
-Students may substitute a 6-credit field geology class at another institution.
+Students may substitute a field geology class at another institution for this requirement.
+A substitution be at least 6 credits.
 The geosciences undergraduate advisor will assist students in placement in an approved field geology class.

 2